reubenharry/website/content/maths/DifferentialForms.md

 $\newcommand{\N}{\mathbb{N}}$
 $\newcommand{\Z}{\mathbb{Z}}$

-(I'll assume some of the basic language of category theory in some of this)
+A bit sparser that some of the other notes here.
+Mostly based on [these notes](http://math.stanford.edu/~eliash/Public/math177/177-diff-forms.pdf), and bolstered with a bit of category theory.

 In general, we want to do calculus on spaces which are locally Euclidean, but perhaps not globally.
 These are (smooth) manifolds.
 View this is a category $\mathcal{M}$, with manifolds as the objects and diffeomorphisms as the morphisms.